blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 Saying that God created all sciences in no way means that all publications are made by him.
 Science comes as a consequence of reality and perception.
 Science is validated based on consensus, not dogma.

+Truth spoken here:

+> The actions of a Brahmana, arising from his own nature, are serenity, self-control, austerity, purity, tolerance, honesty, knowledge of the Vedas, wisdom, and firm faith.
+>
+> Note that this arises from birth ("arising from his own nature"), not nurture.
+This is the link between guNa and varNa.
+>
+> So why doesn't this system seem to correspond to reality?
+>
+> Well, when there is a contradiction, one of the assumptions must be wrong.
+Maybe the system is wrong?

+Casteist idiot distorting BG again:

+> [!QUOTE]
+> > **18.41:** Brāhmaṇas, kṣatriyas, vaiśyas and śūdras are distinguished by the qualities born of their own natures in accordance with the material modes, O chastiser of the enemy.
+>
+> This verse is not advocating guna-based varna theory.
+It is saying that members of these varnas have these (or should have) these qualities, and not that people's varnas are defined by these qualities.
+>
+> Note that this verse uses Sanskrit words like "Karmaani" (actions and impressions of previous lives) and "Svabhaava" (inherent nature).
+The body that you are born into is dependent on your karma and impressions from previous lives; you didn't randomly get this body, but got it to experience the fruits associated with the birth.

+Wow, he inferred "qualities born of one's nature according to their Prakrthi Tattvas" to mean that the qualities are based on the family of birth, because the body is based on Karma.
+True, the body is based on Karma, and perhaps even the destiny is, but one's family is not a defining character for that, simply because people are not machines.

+One who is born as a human has different karma than a king, than a deva, than an insect, than a plant, etc. Thus, your birth into a family, upbringing by parents, and contact with members of society close to you influences your actions and work (karmaani) and nature (guna or svabhaava).
+It is also true that genetics and ancestry has a huge influence on your nature.